Skip to main content

 • music

-The music in the game is widely praised for its immersive quality and delightful sea shanties, contributing to a captivating atmosphere.
-However, some players have noted issues with volume inconsistencies, particularly during battles and tavern scenes, which can be distracting.
+The music in the game is widely praised for its immersive quality and delightful sea shanties, contributing to an engaging atmosphere alongside the crisp graphics.
+However, some players have noted issues with audio balance, particularly during battles and specific interactions, where the music can become overly loud and distracting.
 Overall, the soundtrack is considered a strong point, enhancing the game's appeal despite some minor technical flaws.

 • “The simple game mechanics combined with attractive graphics and an excellent soundtrack and voice acting make this a very enjoyable and relaxing game.”